-Judging from the discussion above, it's safe to say that oak wooden bed frames are the better option, but that doesn’t pine beds aren’t a worthwhile investment.
+Judging from the discussion above, it's safe to say that oak wooden bed frames are the better option, but that doesn’t mean pine beds aren’t a worthwhile investment.

 Oak is considered to be a lot harder than pine wood, therefore the bed frames will be a lot more durable, require minimal maintenance and you're unlikely to have to replace your frame on a regular basis - if at all.

-The advantage of investing in a pine bed with Revival Beds is that despite it not being as luxurious as oak, our dedicated craftsmen can still make your pine bed look more luxurious and rick by applying different finishes.
+The advantage of investing in a pine bed with Revival Beds is that despite it not being as luxurious as oak, our dedicated craftsmen can still make your pine bed look more luxurious by applying different finishes.

 That shouldn't put you off pine entirely, however, as all of our beds - including pine - are made from much better quality than oak from other places.
 This is down to the grade of the timbers and the components we use.

 If you chose a handmade bed created by the right craftspeople and the right bed manufacturer, you might even be able to pass down your oak masterpiece to your future generations.

 The best part?
 Whether you're deciding between an oak or a pine bed, you get the same 10-year guarantee either way.

 There's no denying it - an oak bed frame exudes class and makes a grand statement as the centrepiece to any bedroom.
 But why stop at updating your bedroom?
 Our guide below takes you through every room in a house, showcasing beautiful pieces to inspire your own home decor.